harding/old-docs-history-bitcoin.org/en/developer-guide.md

 [51 percent attack]: #term-51-attack "The ability of someone controlling a majority of hashing power to revise transactions history and prevent new transactions from confirming"
 [accidental fork]: #term-accidental-fork "When two or more blocks have the same block height, forking the block chain.
 Happens occassionally by accident"
-[addresses]: #FIXME-TX "A 20-byte hash formatted as a P2PH or P2SH Bitcoin Address"
+[addresses]: #term-address "A 20-byte hash formatted as a P2PH or P2SH Bitcoin Address"
-[address]: #FIXME-TX "A 20-byte hash formatted as a P2PH or P2SH Bitcoin Address"
+[address]: #term-address "A 20-byte hash formatted as a P2PH or P2SH Bitcoin Address"
 [base58Check]: #term-base58check "The method used in Bitcoin for converting 160-bit hashes into Bitcoin addresses"
 [bitcoin URI]: #term-bitcoin-uri "A URI which allows receivers to encode payment details so spenders don't have to manually enter addresses and other details"
 [bitcoins]: #term-bitcoins "A primary accounting unit used in Bitcoin; 100 million satoshis"